 This back-to-school resource collection is designed to help you lay the foundation of community and care with your students for the school year ahead.
-Students will bring to this school year a wide range of experiences with and feelings about the ongoing COVID-19 pandemic, the movement for racial justice after police and vigilante violence toward African Americans, and the traumas and disruptions to everyday life these events have caused.
+Students will bring to this school year a wide range of experiences with and feelings about the ongoing COVID-19 pandemic, the movement for racial justice after acts of violence toward Black Americans by police officers and other individuals, and the traumas and disruptions to everyday life these events have caused.
 As you prepare to welcome your students back to school this fall, we recommend the following:

 - Start with yourself.